 This paper reports the findings from a series of scoping interviews designed to evaluate, ground and refine the initial understandings, assumptions and concepts of a research team in a larger project about the role of social and tangible technologies in maintaining good habits into old age.
 Participants understandings of some basic terms used in the research are presented along with a discussion of their current use of new and established information and communications technologies and the existing barriers to ongoing uptake of emerging technologies.
 The findings suggest that we question common assumptions about both ageing and technology usage by ageing people, demonstrating the contribution such early scoping interviews can make within design research projects.

-Hansen, SK, Robertson, TJ, Wilson, L, Thinyane, H & Gumbo, S 2011, 'Identifying Stakeholder Perspectives in a Large Collaborative Project: An ICT4D Case Study', 23rd Australian Computer-Human Interaction Conference (OzCHI 2011), Australian Computer Human Interaction Conference, ACM, Canberra, Australia, pp. 144-147.View/Download from: UTS OPUS or Publisher's site
+Hansen, SK, Robertson, TJ, Wilson, L, Thinyane, H & Gumbo, S 2011, 'Identifying Stakeholder Perspectives in a Large Collaborative Project: An ICT4D Case Study', 23rd Australian Computer-Human Interaction Conference (OzCHI 2011), Australian Computer Human Interaction Conference, ACM, Canberra, Australia, pp. 144-147.View/Download from: Publisher's site

 This paper explores some of the benefits of formally capturing stakeholder perspectives through conducting stakeholder interviews in a large, collaborative project.
 The case study discussed is an Information and Communication Technologies for Development (ICT4D) venture between two universities, industry, government and communities based in the former homeland of Transkei in rural South Africa.
 Benefits of conducting stakeholder interviews are discussed through the early analysis of two areas: stakeholder agendas and success criteria identified by stakeholders.
 The stakeholder interviews highlight the variety and range of agendas in projects involving multiple organisations, as well as the need and respective challenges of capturing community perspectives in this project.
 It also provides support for the need to conduct evaluations, as well as guidance for what the evaluation should include.

-Loke, L & Robertson, TJ 2011, 'The Lived Body in Design: Mapping the Terrain', 23rd Australian Computer-Human Interaction Conference (OzCHI 2011), Australian Computer Human Interaction Conference, ACM, Canberra, Australia, pp. 181-184.View/Download from: UTS OPUS or Publisher's site
+Loke, L & Robertson, TJ 2011, 'The Lived Body in Design: Mapping the Terrain', 23rd Australian Computer-Human Interaction Conference (OzCHI 2011), Australian Computer Human Interaction Conference, ACM, Canberra, Australia, pp. 181-184.View/Download from: Publisher's site

 We briefly sketch an overview of emerging design research and practice, which values the lived body as a central theoretical foundation in the design of interactive technologies.
 Three main areas of research activity are presented: theoretical and philosophical perspectives on bodies and embodiment; concepts of the body; and design approaches and methods for working with the body and bodily literacy.

-Hargreaves, DM & Robertson, TJ 2010, 'Planning Travel As Everyday Design', Proceedings of Australian Computer Human Interaction Conference OZCHI 2010, Australian Computer Human Interaction Conference, Association of Computing Machinery, Brisbane, Australia, pp. 21-24.View/Download from: UTS OPUS or Publisher's site
+Hargreaves, DM & Robertson, TJ 2010, 'Planning Travel As Everyday Design', Proceedings of Australian Computer Human Interaction Conference OZCHI 2010, Australian Computer Human Interaction Conference, Association of Computing Machinery, Brisbane, Australia, pp. 21-24.View/Download from: Publisher's site

 This paper examines the implications of conceptualising planning as a type of design activity.
 This is explored through results from a two-month field study that inves- tigated the planning and decision making behaviour of people engaged in preparing for multipoint, international air travel.
 Planning travel is a type of ill-structured com- plex problem that is characterised as being temporally sporadic, sometimes synchronous, often asynchronous, frequently collaborative, and spatially varied with par- ticipants at different times co-located and in separate places.
 Research participants were professional travel agents and non-professional but experienced travel plan- ners.
 Ancillary material collected included photographs of the planning situation and drawings and notes made by participants.
 In contrast to the formalised prescriptive planning models common in cognitive science and opera- tions research, the everyday planning activity featured in this study is situated and naturalistic.
 This research is undertaken with a view to designing systems to support the design and decision making activity of travel planners.

-Grant, S, Dyson, LE & Robertson, TJ 2010, 'A Participatory Approach to the Inclusion of Indigenous Australians in Information Technology', Proceedings of The 11th Biennial Participatory Design Conference, Participatory Design Conference, Association for Computing Machinery, Inc. (ACM), University of Technology Sydney, Australia, pp. 207-210.View/Download from: UTS OPUS or Publisher's site
+Grant, S, Dyson, LE & Robertson, TJ 2010, 'A Participatory Approach to the Inclusion of Indigenous Australians in Information Technology', Proceedings of The 11th Biennial Participatory Design Conference, Participatory Design Conference, Association for Computing Machinery, Inc. (ACM), University of Technology Sydney, Australia, pp. 207-210.View/Download from: Publisher's site

 Improving Indigenous access to university education has been a major focus in Australia over the last four decades.
 However, despite success in several areas of recognised priority to the Indigenous community, participation in Information Technology (IT) degree programs remained very low throughout the 1980s and â90s.
 The University of Technology, Sydney began a project to address this very issue in 2001.
 The Indigenous Participation in IT Project was initiated by the Faculty of Information Technology in collaboration with Indigenous Australians and members of staff of the Faculty.
 This project culminated in the design of a participatory IT program that has successfully seen the numbers of Indigenous students and staff in the Faculty increase.
 A number of factors were identified as contributing to this success.
 These included an improvement to recruitment processes, the building of a personalised approach to student support and the growing acceptance of the program as part of the academic culture of the faculty.
 Additionally, of great importance has been the development of the program as a collaboration between Indigenous staff and students and nonIndigenous staff at all levels of decision making and implementation.